kubernetes/kubernetes/test/images/agnhost/README.md

   - `protocol`: The protocol which will be used when making the request.
 Default value: `http`.
     Acceptable values: `http`, `udp`, `sctp`.
   - `tries`: The number of times the request will be performed.
 Default value: `1`.
+  - `resolve`: If set to false, this will run a GET request against the host URL.
+Otherwise, this will run a GET request against the host's resolved IP address.
+Default value: `true`.
 - `/echo`: Returns the given `msg` (`/echo?msg=echoed_msg`), with the optional status `code`.
 - `/exit`: Closes the server with the given code and graceful shutdown.
 The endpoint's parameters
 	are: